Washington Negligence Laws

 - Duty - The defendant owed the plaintiff a duty, either to act (or refrain from acting) in a certain way, as would be expected from a "reasonable" person.

-- Breach of Duty - The defendant acted (or failed to act) contrary to his or her duty to the plaintiff.
+- Breach of Duty - The defendant acted (or failed to act) contrary to their duty to the plaintiff.

-- Cause in Fact - The defendant's breach of duty in fact resulted in the plaintiff's injuries (would the injury have occurred without the defendant's alleged negligence?).
+- Cause in Fact - The defendant's breach of duty in fact resulted in the plaintiff's injuries.
+In other words, would the injury have occurred without the defendant's alleged negligence?

 - Proximate Cause - The defendant's actions or inactions were within the scope of known risks; the defendant "should have known" an injury could occur.